-People in November are given the choice to choose between two different birthstones, with the Topaz gemstone being the primary birthstone of November and the Citrine gemstone taking place as the secondary November birthstone.
-Both of these two gemstone types have beautiful features that make them perfect for a wide variety of jewelry types.
+People in November are given the choice to choose between two different birthstones, with the Topaz gemstone being the primary birthstone of November and the Citrine gemstone taking place as the secondary birthstone for November.
+Both of these two gemstone types have beautiful features that make them perfect for a wide variety of birthstone jewelry types.
 Each also has some unique properties that make them the perfect choice for a selected number of people who were born in November.
 In this article, we will explore both the Topaz and the Citrine gemstones, and take a closer look at which stone is the more appropriate choice for setting people and settings.

 The Topaz Gemstone

-The Topaz has been mentioned in numerous historical writings, dating back to ancient times.
+The Topaz birthstone has been mentioned in numerous historical writings, dating back to ancient times.
 Originally, the term “Topaz” was used to refer to a wide variety of gemstones that were yellow in color.
 Today, however, the term refers to a very specific series of gemstones, which are identified by their particular composition of various minerals.

 In some ancient civilizations, including ancient Egypt, Greece and Rome, it was believed that the Topaz gemstone drove away madness and helped to cure a person of experiencing nightmares.
 They also believed that these gemstones had the power to calm down angry behaviors.
 In Europe, it was also believed that the Topaz gemstone had the ability to expel angry thoughts and behaviors.
 Amongst African and Hindu civilizations, Topaz gemstones were believed to possess healing powers.

-Although the Topaz is originally a gemstone that features a golden yellow color, these stones can also be found in many other colors, including pink, red, blue, orange and green.
+Although the Topaz is originally a gemstone that features a golden yellow color, these stones can also be found in many topaz birthstone colors, including pink, red, blue, orange and green.
 The red Topaz is one of the rarest kinds and can be very expensive.
 These stones rank eighth on the Mohs hardness scale; thus meaning it can be used in a variety of jewelry types due to its hardness and durability.

 The Citrine Gemstone